SyedYaamin/SyedYaamin/README.md

-Here’s an updated version of your GitHub profile README with skill logos instead of text:

----

 # Hi there, I'm Yaamin! 👋

 Welcome to my GitHub!
 I'm a **Frontend Developer** and a current **Software Engineering** student at the **University of Karachi**.
 Alongside my studies, I’m enrolled in the **SMIT (Saylani Mass IT) Training Program**, where I’m learning even more about web development and refining my skills.